 You’ll Like This More Than Me If: You are a big fan of roguelike video games, RNG mechanics, Death Road to Canada, or pure randomness.
 In that case feel free to add a couple points to the final score.
 It’s not a bad game at all – but in my eyes it’s not great, either.

 Final Score: 5/10.
-Some solid moments and honest potential (I wavered a lot on whether to give it a 5 or 6) but it quickly goes into a grindfest that ends up as a solid “Meh” in my book.
+Some solid moments and honest potential (I wavered a lot on whether to give it a 5 or 6) but it quickly goes into a grindfest that relies on some luck of the draw and stupid character AI can sabotage your entire game which ends up making this interesting entry among zombie games as a solid “Meh” in my book.

 Personally, I can’t recommend Deadly Days to gamers with my taste in games, but it is undeniable that this game will find an audience.
 And it doesn’t change the fact the soundtrack is pretty banging.

 If you liked this review, you might enjoy these video game articles, as well: